basharbd/02805-got-social-graphs/README.md

 - **Nodes** = characters (speakers).
 - **Edges** = two characters speak in the same scene (weight = number of co-speaking events).

-- We analyze:
+We analyze:

 - Global structure (size, density, degree distribution, connectivity),
 - Centralities (degree, betweenness, eigenvector),
 - Louvain communities and their narrative interpretation,
-  - Community-level **lexical themes** (TF–IDF) and
+- Community-level **lexical themes** (TF–IDF),
 - Community-level **sentiment** using the **LabMT happiness lexicon**.

 The main research finding is that: